 CORNER WITH A VIEW

-We’re watching the spring wheat green up along nearly empty roads, as everyone is social distancing and sheltering in place.
-It hardly seems like spring.
-But it is spring, and it won’t be long until everything is growing, including at Ohio agricultural affliction, “corn to the corners.”
+We’re watching the spring wheat green up along country roads.
+It’s still doggone cold – we had snow on the ground last weekend – but it is spring.
+It won’t be long until everything is growing, including at Ohio agricultural affliction, “corn to the corners.”

 We saw a great example of it at a crossroads last fall, the practice of planting right up to the edge of a field.
 We can hardly blame the farmer, who has to maximize the land’s yield in order to stay in business (and to cover the payments on a $200,000 tractor).
 But corn to the corners – like planting trees and shrubs near the road – can play havoc with sightlines and can pose a real hazard to motorists.

 When an accident does happen, lawyers scramble to find as many defendants as possible, because usually, each defendant comes with his or her own insurance policy.
-As one old lawyer we practiced across from years ago, you have to “get the money flowing.”
+As one old lawyer we practiced across from years ago like to say, you have to “get the money flowing.”
 Nothing makes it flow like a whole passel of deep-pocket insurance companies lined up on the defendants’ side of the room.